Stop typing contacts manually. Scan business cards, review the extracted fields, and save cleaner contact records to iPhone Contacts faster.

 ScanLens detects and extracts profiles from major platforms:

 Point your iPhone camera at a business card.
-The app uses AI-powered OCR to detect and extract text, then intelligently parses it into contact fields: name, company, title, phone numbers, email addresses, websites, and social media profiles.
+The app uses on-device OCR powered by Apple's Vision framework to detect text regions, then ML models parse the text into contact fields: name, company, title, phone numbers, email addresses, websites, and social media profiles.
 One tap saves everything to your iPhone Contacts.

-Yes, ScanLens detects LinkedIn, Twitter/X, Facebook, and Instagram profiles printed on business cards.
-Social handles are extracted and saved to the corresponding contact fields in your iPhone address book.
+Yes.
+ScanLens detects LinkedIn, Twitter/X, Facebook, and Instagram profiles printed on business cards.
+Social handles are extracted and saved to the corresponding contact fields in your iPhone address book, making it easy to send a connection request right after a meeting.